How to Clean Golf Cart Batteries: A Step-by-Step Maintenance Guide

 What Safety Precautions Should You Take Before Cleaning?

-Always wear rubber gloves and safety goggles to protect against acid spills.
-Ensure the cart is turned off, and batteries are disconnected to prevent electrical shocks.
-Work in a well-ventilated area to avoid inhaling fumes.
-Keep metal tools away from terminals to prevent short circuits.
+Before cleaning your golf cart batteries, ensure the cart is turned off, and the batteries are disconnected.
+Wear rubber gloves and safety goggles to protect against acid spills.
+It is also essential to work in a well-ventilated area to avoid inhaling fumes and to keep metal tools away from terminals to prevent short circuits.

 Which Materials Are Needed for Effective Battery Cleaning?